flatironinstitute/CryoLike/docs/source/usage/imageSettings.rst

 usage they are computed automatically from the ``viewing distance``.
-A smaller ``viewing distance`` implies a finer angular search grid, and therefore creates more templates and increses the computational costs.
+A smaller ``viewing distance`` implies a finer angular search grid, and therefore creates more templates and increases the computational costs.

 Once the viewing distance is defined, the grid for the :math:`\alpha` and :math:`\beta`